 Chinese roast duck is a famous dish, and dozens of restaurants in Taipei City offer this specialty.
 But excellent roast duck is hard to find due to the difficulty of cooking it.
 Among the kitchens specializing in the dish, Dragon Restaurant (龍都酒樓), or Long Du in Chinese, is a favorite of many serious diners.

 Established in 1983, Long Du is a Cantonese restaurant about a 10-minute walk from the Zhongshan MRT Station (中山站).
 Its roast duck was voted No. 2 in Taiwan in a roast duck survey conducted by Taiwanese search engine Yam (蕃薯藤) last year.
 The restaurant is always busy, so I made a reservation about half a month ago.
-Within minutes of our arrival, my family and I were seated at our big round table on the first floor of the two-story restaurant.
+Within minutes of our arrival, my family and I were seated at our big round table on the first floor of the three-story restaurant.
 Although the seating was tight, the high ceiling and chandeliers that hung above added a nice touch to the room.

 We ordered four appetizers for NT$50 each: kelp, burdock, century eggs, and dried radishes.
 In 15 minutes, the waitress served our pre-ordered Cantonese Roast Duck (廣式片皮鴨, NT$1,200) — along with the garnishes: thin pancakes, green onions and sweet bean sauce.